 “It’s like that, but gay,” said Caleb Coker, also known as on-stage drag personality Ebony Would.
 “It’s a good time, and everyone’s a little drunk.”

-SC Pride, a nonprofit that serves members of the LGBTQIA+ community, will hold its first-ever drag brunch this Sunday to close out its annual Pride Week.
-After the celebration was canceled last year due to Covid-19, SC Pride President Jeff March said the brunch has already sold out.
+SC Pride, a nonprofit that serves members of the LGBTQ community, will hold its first-ever drag brunch this Sunday to close out its annual Pride Week.
+After the celebration was canceled last year due to COVID-19, SC Pride President Jeff March said the brunch has already sold out.